IsraelPinheiro/AstroLander/README.md

 # Astro Lander
 Astro Lander is a Lunar Lander style game, made using Corona SDK, where you can select a space lander and try to land on different astronomical bodies.
 Here, gravity is your only enemy.
 The game is aimed at everyone that likes space and it's misteries

 ## The Plot
-As a lonely astronaut, while orbiting a planet (or moon) your space ship sufered a misterious malfunction, and now, your only escape is to take a lander and use it to get to the surface.
+As a lonely astronaut, while orbiting a planet (or moon) your space ship sufered a misterious malfunction, and now, your only escape is to take a lander and use it to get to the surface, without being destroyed.

 ## Objectives
-Just try to land safely, if that's not challenging enough for you, try landing on the special landing zones, getting you a multiplier for your final score
+Just try to land safely.
+If that's not challenging enough for you, try landing on the special landing zones, getting you a multiplier for your final score

 ## Gameplay
 As the game starts, the player can user the on-screen touch buttons to steer the lander and use its thruster (Which will consume fuel).